rajeshjaipur303903/Building_Highly_Available_PostgreSQL/README.md

 ```

 ### For Automation please follow these steps
-# First crate a vault_password file and export the environment variable with full path
+# Crate a vault_password file and export the environment variable with full path
 ```
 echo "write_vault_password" > /<your dir path>/vault_pass.txt
 chmod 600 vault_pass.txt   #for owner has access